-We also plot the gain achieved through proactive migrations on these applications (see Figure 10).
-Note that FT-Pro improves over checkpointing from two aspects: one is to avoid failures via preventive migrations and the other is to skip unnecessary checkpoints.
-The figure only plots the first part and the second part can be easily inferred from the figure.
-These results are consistent with those shown in Figure 4, that is, failure avoidance through proactive migrations is the dominant factor for improvement.
-In general, more than 50% of performance gain is achieved by proactive actions, and this percentage is increased to nearly 100% when the computation scale is increased to 64.
+50 percent of performance gain is achieved by proactive actions, and this percentage is increased to nearly 100 percent when the computation scale is increased to 64.
 Again, it demonstrates that in order to effectively utilize failure prediction, proactive migration is indispensable for substantially improving application performance under failures.

-We have also evaluated the performance of FT-Pro on these applications by changing spare node allocations and tuning prediction accuracies [59].
-The results are similar to those shown in Section V. For instance, when the computation scale is set to 64, by allocating one or two spare nodes, the relative gain achieved by FT-Pro over checkpointing is between 14% and 43%; and FT-Pro is more sensitive to false negatives.
+We have also evaluated the performance of FT-Pro with these applications by changing spare node allocations and tuning prediction accuracies [59].
+The results are similar to those shown in Section 5.
+For instance, when the computation scale is set to 64, by allocating one or two spare nodes, the relative gain achieved by FT-Pro over checkpointing is between 14 percent and 43 percent, and FT-Pro is more sensitive to false negatives.

-E. Summary of Case Studies
+6.5 Summary of Case Studies

 In summary, our trace-based simulations with six different applications have shown that FT-Pro has the potential to reduce application completion times in realistic HPC environments.
 The results are consistent with those obtained by using stochastic modeling.
-Our studies show that the performance overhead caused by FT-Pro is very low (i.e. less than 3%).
+Our studies show that the performance overhead caused by FT-Pro is very low (i.e., less than 3 percent).
 Further, FT-Pro can be easily integrated with existing checkpointing tools by adding the adaptation manager as a new module.